|

 Center in Boston and October 20 at the Beacon Theater in New York City.

 Both evenings of the Revue will feature performances by Elton John and Leon Russell, John Mellencamp, Elvis Costello, Gregg Allman, Ralph Stanley, Jeff Bridges, Punch Brothers, Karen Elson and the newcomers, The Secret Sisters.
 Neko Case and Jim James from My Morning Jacket will join the lineup in Boston and New York respectively.
+This edition of The Speaking Clock Revue is presented with Participant Media in conjunction with the release of the documentary film Waiting For "Superman."

 All net proceeds from these shows will be donated to The Participant